pitt-crc/keystone-api/README.md

 - A running Celery instance
 - A running Redis database

+The following system dependencies are optional:

-- A running PostgreSQL database (if not using SQLite)
+- A running PostgreSQL database (if using PostgreSQL instead of SQLite)
 - LDAP development binaries (if using LDAP authentication)

 In keeping with best practice, it is recommended to install packages into a dedicated virtual environment: